PowerLoom/pooler-docs/docs/API/overview.md

 sidebar_position: 1
 ---

-# Pooler API Overview and Endpoints
+# Snapshotter core API Overview and Endpoints

 ## Overview

-The Pooler API endpoints documented on the sidepane are connector APIs that adapt the low level APIs opened up by Audit Protocol.
-The connectors ensure that the low level details are hidden from developers interested in datapoints and logic specific to Uniswap v2.
+The Snapshotter core API endpoints documented on the sidepane are connector APIs that adapt the low level APIs opened up by a Snapshotter Node.
+The connectors ensure that the low level details are hidden from developers interested in datapoints and logic specific to a use case.
 They have been [opened up on hosted instances](#hosted-api) of Pooler that snapshot different DeFi protocol data that are compatible with Uniswap v2 AMM architecture:
 * Uniswap v2(Ethereum mainnet)
-* SushiSwap(Etherum mainnet)
-* QuickSwap (Polygon mainnet)
+* Phase 2 Quests (ZkEvm mainnet)

 ![Pooler API connector workflow](../pooler_api_adaptation.png)

 ## Hosted API
-You can try out the APIs directly from this website. `base_url` is in the given format - `https://<protocol>.powerloom.io/api` where `protocol` can be `uniswapv2`, `quickswap-polygon`, `sushiswap-eth`.
+You can try out the APIs directly from this website. `base_url` is in the given format - `https://<protocol>.powerloom.io/api` where `protocol` can be `uniswapv2`, `phase2`.

 ![Changing Base URL in UI](./base_url_selection.png)